 So after seven enjoyable but tiring months on the road and the resolution of a frustrating mechanical issue we decided to call it a season.
 We left Texas and worked our way back to Florida.
 We spent almost a month relaxing in the Keys before leaving our MH there and driving home.
 Mid-January we will drive back to the Keys and enjoy a few more months of warm weather before getting back out on the road.
 Where are we going next?
 Stay tuned!

-Two of our three sons recently came to visit us while we were out west.
+Two of our three children recently came to visit us while we were out west.
 They flew into Las Vegas and drove into Utah to stay with us for almost a week.
 We spent the time visiting Bryce Canyon, Zion National Park and the Grand Canyon.
 All three locations are amazingly beautiful and really should be on everyone’s bucket list.
 We had a great time telling them stories of our travels and an even better time seeing the sights together.
 They were eager to bring us up to date on their lives and the things that we’ve missed while on the road.
 We really enjoyed their visit and were sorry to see them go.
-Unfortunately our third son had other obligations and couldn’t make the trip.
+Unfortunately our third child had other obligations and couldn’t make the trip.

 Living in a small home that doubles as your transportation is challenging.
 We’ve driven thousands of miles bouncing our home down all types of roads.
 This has taken a toll on the motorhome and us.
 We’ve had a few mechanical issues and sometimes they test your patience and maximize your stress level.
 It’s during those times that I ask “Is it all worth it?”
 But then I think of all the friendly people we’ve met and all the stories we’ve shared.
 I remember all the great places we’ve visited and all the beautiful country we’ve seen.
 It really has been an amazing adventure.
 And I am truly blessed to be experiencing it with my best friend, my wife.